If you are looking for a cozy crocheted bath mat that you can easily make, then you’ll love this pattern.

 Beginner Crochet Bath Mat

-This bath mat is perfect for beginner crocheters because the whole crochet pattern uses just single crochets, which means its easy to work up.
+This bath mat is perfect for beginner crocheters because the whole crochet pattern uses just single crochets, which means it’s easy to work up.
 If you can single crochet then this you can make this mat.
-I wrote all about single crochets in a previous post if you’d like a reminder of how to’s of the stitch.
-Let’s talk about the yarn next!

 The Yarn To Use For a Crochet Bath Mat

-The yarn I picked was Feels Like Butta in White & Pale Grey as well as Terry Spun in Ice which are all from Lion Brand Yarn (my favorite yarn company)!
+The yarn I picked was Feels Like Butta in White & Pale Grey as well as Terry Spun in Ice, which are all from Lion Brand Yarn (my favorite yarn company)!

 The Terry Spun yarn almost gives the mat a fleece like fuzzy feel, which is perfect for your feet.